 We are justified and redeemed!

 I LOVE the story of the “Adulterous woman” in John 8:1-11.
-Jesus was teaching and the Pharisees brought her to him in front of a crowd of people calling her out by her sin.
-Can you imagine the shame and embarrassment she must have felt at that moment.
-Oh sure, she probably knew she wasn’t living the life she should be, but who want’s to called out for it in front of a crowd?!
+Jesus was teaching, and the Pharisees brought her to him in front of a crowd of people, calling her out for her sin.
+Can you imagine the shame and embarrassment she must have felt at that moment?
+Oh sure, she probably knew she wasn’t living the life she should be, but who wants to call out for it in front of a crowd?!

 What a scene for a movie!
 I’d be on the edge of my seat with tears rolling down my face.
 But that’s what Jesus says to us.
-He loves you so much, it doesn’t matter what you have done in your past.
-You can lay it down and walk away from your sin, guilt and shame.
+He loves you so much; it doesn’t matter what you have done in your past.
+So you can lay it down and walk away from your sin, guilt, and shame.
 Because Jesus freely justifies you and redeems you.

 We are accepted!

 Sometimes I need endurance and encouragement to accept people and live in harmony with them.
 Some people just flat get on my nerves.
-I still love them but their actions and attitude just rub me the wrong way.
-If you are completely honest I bet you have those people in your life too.
+I still love them, but their actions and attitude just rub me the wrong way.
+If you are sincere, I bet you have those people in your life too.

 Praise God we are accepted through Jesus Christ.
-Our salvation ensures that we are accepted and nothing can change that.
-Many times in the Bible Jesus is referred to as the Shepherd and we are called His sheep.
-As a matter of fact once you accept Jesus as your savior you are his forever.
+Our salvation ensures that we are accepted, and nothing can change that.
+So many times in the Bible, Jesus is referred to as the Shepherd, and we are called His sheep.
+As a matter of fact, once you accept Jesus as your savior, you are his forever.

-John 10:27-29 “My sheep hear my voice, I know them and they follow me.
+John 10:27-29 “My sheep hear my voice, I know them, and they follow me.
 I give them eternal life, and they will never perish.
 No one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all.
-No one is able to snatch them out of the Father’s hand.”
+No one can snatch them out of the Father’s hand.”

 We are fully known and fully loved